komeegbedi/komeegbedi.github.io/README.md

  1. After installing VS Code, create a new folder on your computer to store your resume project.
  2. Open Visual Studio Code and click "File" > "Open Folder", then navigate to the folder of the clone repository and click "Open".
  3. In Visual Studio Code, click "File" > "New File" and name the file "index.md" (or any name you prefer but be sure the file extension is ".md") .
 This is where you'll write your resume content in Markdown format.
  4. Open the "index.md" file and start writing your resume content using Markdown syntax.
-To learn more about Markdown syntax visit  [here][Markdown]
+To learn more about Markdown syntax visit  [HERE](https://www.markdowntutorial.com/)
  5. You can also download an extension in VS Code to help you preview your markdown files while you are writing.
 The extension name of the extension I used is "Markdown All in One".

 ### Step 5: Create a Static Website with Jekyll